davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/search/index.md

 ### Sample Output

-**Calls under /search will return a JSON object of classType 'searchResults'.**
 The default search parameters will return CUIs and their names.
 If you ask for codes, sourceConcept, or sourceDescriptor as your returnIdType, you will get back source-asserted identifiers instead of CUIs.

 Note: Paging is not available for /search call results.
 When users reach the final result in the search output, the next result will have a name of 'NO RESULTS', which designates the end of the output.